UHDanke/gd_docs/suggestions/suggestions.md

 Add P1/P2 options to the teleport trigger.
 The current workaround for this is to use teleport portals which also affect P1 and not just P2.

-## Teleport Trigger Force Mod X/Y only
+## Force Mod X/Y only

-Add X/Y only option to teleport trigger as you are currently unable to completely negate velocity on one axis only (without blocks).
+Add X/Y only option to player velocity mod options as you are currently unable to completely negate velocity on one axis only (without blocks).

 # Area Triggers